YeomansIII/healthycookingfortoday/README.md

     npm install
     bower install
     ```

+7. Make migrations for the sqllite database, move into `django-project/`

+    ```
+    python manage.py makemigrations
+    python manage.py migrate
+    ```
+    You must run these any time you make model changes

 ### Run the project
 - You are now ready to run the project!
 Move into the `django-project/` directory and run: